12 Festivals in The Philippines That You Shouldn’t Miss

 The Higantes Festival in Angono, Rizal is a captivating cultural celebration that adds a larger-than-life element to the festivals in The Philippines.
 Taking place every November, this festival pays homage to the town’s artistic heritage and showcases the enormous papier-mâché figures known as “higantes.”
 Towering up to 12 feet tall, these vibrant and intricately crafted giants parade through the streets, accompanied by lively music and energetic street dancing.

 The Higantes Festival is a true spectacle, drawing locals and tourists alike who marvel at the creativity and craftsmanship displayed in each larger-than-life higante.
 It is a celebration that embodies the artistic spirit and cultural pride of Angono, making it a must-see event for those exploring the diverse festivals in The Philippines.

 12. Giant Lantern Festival in San Fernando, Pampanga

 When: 14 Dec to 20 Dec, or (month long)

-This is on my bucket list, and getting to see each of them firsthand is incredible.
-You learn (and enjoy) a lot, then realize how little you know.
-It’s almost as if you’re getting to know a friend on a deeper level.
-And with that… #BucketList, ticked!
+These are all on my bucket list, and seeing each of them in person feels incredible.
+After learning (and enjoying) a lot, you realize how little you know.
+It’s almost as if you’re getting to know a friend better.
+And with that… #BucketList ticked!

 Have you ever been to a festival?
 How did you find the experience?
 Would you be interested in seeing one here in the Philippines?
 Please let me know by leaving a comment below.